IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 ## Default RSP/CRSP

-Cluster default RSP and CRSP are predefined in IE namespace.
-They are automatically created by IE operator when installing IE to the cluster.
-It is managed only by IE admin.
+Cluster default RSP and CRSP are predefined in IV namespace.
+They are automatically created by IV operator when installing IV to the cluster.
+It is managed only by IV admin.

 Default RSP/CRSP includes
 - service accounts which are considered as platform operator.